-Last week, my parents were visiting us, and we took an overnight trip to the north of Rwanda.
+My parents were visiting us last week, and we took an overnight trip to the north of Rwanda.
 We made a stop at Mugongo, the former home and plantation of long-time American resident Roz Carr, who founded Imbabazi Orphanage in 1994, reworking her old farm buildings.

 You can read about Roz’s life in Rwanda, from 1949 to 2006, here.

 The long English-style flower borders looked particularly colorful as we near the end of the rainy season.
 Among the many plants blooming were calla lilies, hybrid tea roses, crocosmias, cannas, calendulas, fuchsias, violets, ageratum, hydrangeas, borage, sedum, Santa Barbara and Shasta daisies, azaleas, irises, dahlias, begonias, and day lilies.

 It is a credit to Roz’s good strong design and to the continuing dedication of the gardeners she trained that the garden is still so beautiful, almost eight years after her death.